2025-26 Academic Catalog

 Social Science Major-Teaching Plan C - Basic

 The Social Science Teaching major Plan C-Basic requires a minimum of 120 total hours to graduate.
-This total includes UNIFI/General Education requirements, the Professional Education Requirements, and the following specified major requirements to complete the minimum of 120 hours.
+This total includes UNIFI/General Education requirements, the Professional Experiences requirements, Educator Essentials requirements, and the following specified major requirements, to complete the minimum of 120 hours.

 This major leads to endorsement #1861 - Social Science-Basic.

-Completion of 27 semester hours to include 9 hours in American History, World History and American Government is required, plus 6 hours in a social science subject.33
+Completion of 33 semester hours to include 9 hours in American History, World History and American Government, plus 6 hours in a social science subject.
+Course options listed below.

 American History